 7. Drawers/ containers.
 My entire closet has been done with Goodwill plastic drawers and shelves to store the things I need.
 Much cheaper then a custom closet, and it sure gets the job done!

-8. I bought all my ribbon at Goodwill, I love this kind, super high quality and I love my ribbon holder (not purchased at Goodwill, dang it)!
+8. I bought all my curling ribbon ribbon at Goodwill, I love this kind, super high quality — I see it there ALL the time for super cheap.

 9. Office supplies.
 I’ve gotten a lot of new lined paper at Goodwill for about 25 cent/pack (on 50% off day), and notebook dividers.
 Always brand new in their package, for cheap.
-I like to have a few of these items on hand when someone has a binder emergency (which is often Drew).
+I like to have a few of these items on hand when someone has a binder emergency.

 10. Wrapping paper See #8, again always new with the plastic wrap on it.
 What a great deal!

-I doubt this is a full list, and I am NOT a fan of hoarding items from Goodwill (except bags, but that’s’ an entry for another day), but think of things you need (currently I need some smaller containers to organize our desk drawers), put them on an evernote and review them before you go in.
+I doubt this is a full list, and I am NOT a fan of hoarding items from Goodwill, but think of things you need (currently I need some smaller containers to organize our desk drawers), put them on an evernote and review them before you go in.
 So often you’ll find things that fit your needs and you can cross them off. 🙂